sgmurphy/wordpress-plugins/gravity-forms-zero-spam/readme.txt

 == Description ==

-This Gravity Forms add-on blocks spam using a non-obtrusive anti-spam measure and can email a spam report summary.
+This Gravity Forms add-on blocks spam using a non-obtrusive anti-spam measure and can email a **spam report summary**.

 ## Spam blocking